khadas/khadas_docs/source/vim1/SetupSerialTool.md

 ...

 ```
-*Tip: If the terminal output contains this line, you might need to check the previous step `Add the access permission` above.*
+*Tip: If the terminal output contains this line, you might need to check the previous step `Add Access Permission`.*
 ```
 /dev/ttyUSB0: Permission denied
 ```